 Today, accounting is no longer just about bookkeeping and financial reporting – it now involves data analysis and data-driven decision-making.
 As businesses generate more and more data, the ability to make sense of it becomes a valuable skill for accountants.
 Accountants can leverage the knowledge of data analysis to add value to their clients by providing insights into their financial performance, identifying trends, and making recommendations for improvement.

-Accountants who possess data analytics skills are also in high demand in the job market, as companies seek professionals who can not only manage financial information but also analyze it to drive strategic decisions.
+Accountants who possess data analysis skills are also in high demand in the job market, as companies seek professionals who can not only manage financial information but also analyze it to drive strategic decisions.
 By staying up-to-date on the latest data analysis tools and techniques, accountants can enhance their career prospects, increase their earning potential, and stay competitive in the industry.

 Data analysis steps: four basic steps you need to know